MLH/mlh-policies/member-event-guidelines.md

 We have very limited slots to support the highest quality digital and hybrid hackathons.
 We typically limit ourselves to at most one digital hackathon a weekend.

-We strongly encourage events considering a digital or hybrid format to host an in-person hackathon instead.
+We strongly encourage events considering a digital or hybrid format to host a fully in-person hackathon instead.
 Ultimately, we have limited resources and are focusing on hackathons that we believe have the most impact on hackers (in-person hackathons).
 In our Hacker Census each year, we’ve consistently seen that hackers prefer in-person events.
 Hackers notably struggle to engage with hybrid or digital events on the same level as fully in-person hackathons.

 We still ask digital and hybrid events to complete the [MLH Member Event Application](https://mlh.link/member-event-application).
 This helps us gauge organizer interest in these events.
 Additionally, when evaluating applications, we look for events that have consistently applied to work with us, so putting in an application (even for a digital or hybrid event) helps us prioritize your hackathon in the future.

 ## **Can our event have elimination rounds?**

 Particularly in APAC and India, we’ve seen hackathons implement shortlists, early feedback rounds, and elimination rounds during the weekend.
 This results in hackers being eliminated or sent home before the event officially concludes.
-We believe all hackers should be welcome to stay and hack at the event through the end of the event and closing ceremony.
+We believe all hackers should be welcome to stay and hack at the event through the end of the event and the closing ceremony.

 If you need to limit the number of hackers who can attend the event in person because of venue restrictions, we recommend having any shortlisting take place online before the event instead of during the event.